 Existing law requires each public school, including each charter school, to obtain an order from certain health care professionals for auto-injectable epinephrine to maintain the drug at the school.
 (NRS 386.870) Existing law similarly authorizes a private school to obtain and maintain auto-injectable epinephrine at the school.
-(NRS 394.1995) Sections 4 and 7 of this bill authorize a public or private school to obtain an order for an opioid antagonist.
-If a public or private school obtains such an order, sections 2, 4 and 7 of this bill authorize a school nurse or other designated employee of the public or private school, as applicable, who has received training in the storage and administration of opioid antagonists to administer an opioid antagonist to any person on the premises of the school who is reasonably believed to be experiencing an opioid-related drug overdose.
-Section 3 of this bill: (1) establishes requirements relating to the storage, handling and transportation of opioid antagonists in public schools; and (2) requires each school district and charter school to report to the Division of Public and Behavioral Health of the Department of Health and Human Services the number of doses of opioid antagonists administered at each public school during each school year.
-Sections 4 and 7 require the board of trustees of each school district and the governing body of each charter or private school that obtains an order for an opioid antagonist to establish a policy to ensure: (1) that someone seeks emergency assistance each time a person experiences an opioid-related drug overdose on the premises of the school; and (2) the parent or guardian of a pupil to whom an opioid antagonist is administered is notified as soon as practicable.
-Sections 4-7 of this bill require training in the storage and administration of opioid antagonists to be provided to designated employees of a public or private school that obtains an order for an opioid antagonist.
-Sections 4 and 7 exempt a school, school district, employee of a school and certain other persons affiliated with a school from liability for certain damages relating to the acquisition, possession, provision or administration of an opioid antagonist or auto-injectable epinephrine not amounting to gross negligence or reckless, willful or wanton conduct.
+(NRS 394.1995) Sections 5 and 8 of this bill authorize a public or private school, respectively, to obtain an order for an opioid antagonist.
+If a public or private school obtains such an order, sections 2, 5 and 8 of this bill authorize a school nurse or other designated employee of the public or private school, as applicable, who has received training in the storage and administration of opioid antagonists to administer an opioid antagonist to any person on the premises of the school who is reasonably believed to be experiencing an opioid-related drug overdose.
+Section 4 of this bill: (1) establishes requirements relating to the storage, handling and transportation of opioid antagonists in public schools; and (2) requires each school district and charter school to report to the Division of Public and Behavioral Health of the Department of Health and Human Services the number of doses of opioid antagonists administered at each public school during each school year.
+Sections 5 and 8 require the board of trustees of each school district and the governing body of each charter or private school that obtains an order for an opioid antagonist to establish a policy to ensure: (1) that emergency assistance is sought each time a person experiences an opioid-related drug overdose on the premises of the school; and (2) the parent or guardian of a pupil to whom an opioid antagonist is administered is notified as soon as practicable.
+Sections 5-8 of this bill require training in the storage and administration of opioid antagonists to be provided to designated employees of a public or private school that obtains an order for an opioid antagonist.
+Sections 5 and 8 exempt a school, school district, employee of a school and certain other persons affiliated with a school from liability for certain damages relating to the acquisition, possession, provision or administration of auto-injectable epinephrine or an opioid antagonist not amounting to gross negligence or reckless, willful or wanton conduct, if the auto-injectable epinephrine or opioid antagonist is provided or administered during the rendering of emergency care or assistance during an emergency.

-Section 8 of this bill requires a registered pharmacist to transfer an order for an opioid antagonist to another registered pharmacist at the request of a public or private school for which the order was issued.
-Section 8 also exempts a pharmacist who dispenses an opioid antagonist pursuant to such an order from liability for certain damages relating to the acquisition, possession, provision or administration of an opioid antagonist not amounting to gross negligence or reckless, willful or wanton conduct.
+Section 9 of this bill requires a registered pharmacist to transfer an order for an opioid antagonist to another registered pharmacist at the request of a public or private school for which the order was issued.
+Section 9 also exempts a pharmacist who dispenses an opioid antagonist pursuant to such an order from liability for certain damages relating to the acquisition, possession, provision or administration of an opioid antagonist not amounting to gross negligence or reckless, willful or wanton conduct.